loafey/master-thesis/Thesis/6.0. Discussion/Future Work.typ

 (a process often called spilling) when they are not used, and back into registers when they are.
-Doing this efficently can prove difficult because the compiler should try to minimize the amount of spilling needed, and this has in fact been proven to be NP-complete #todo("source").
+Doing this efficently can prove difficult because the compiler should try to minimize the amount of spilling needed, and this has in fact been proven to be NP-complete @RegisterAllocationbouchez2006register.
 This was not implemented for #ln because it was deemed an optimization, that while interesting, not something we would have the time to implement properly.